isiahmeadows/mithril.js/design/components.md

 - `callback` in `info.whenRemoved(callback)` is called after all changes or movement have been committed with this vnode, provided it wasn't removed.
 It may return a promise to block removal.
 This is also called on parent error but not self or child error.

-- `callback` in `m.catch(callback)` is called on child error.
+- `callback` in `info.whenCaught(callback)` is called on child error.
 The child errors caught and reported include both sync view errors, sync lifecycle errors propagated via `info.throw(e)`, sync event listener errors, and event listener rejections.
 This does *not* get called errors within lifecycle methods, only errors that occur in child components.

 - `info.isInitial()` checks if this is the first render, for easier initialization.